AnishaUdayakumar/openvino_build_deploy/ai_ref_kits/multimodal_ai_visual_generator/README.md

 <div align="center">

-# Visual Gen Studio with OpenVINO™ Toolkit
+# Multimodal AI Visual Generator with OpenVINO™ Toolkit
 Transform a single creative prompt into a vivid illustrated story or artistic T-shirt design using optimized LLMs and text-to-image models.

   <h4>